ConorWilliams/Cpp_Include/xrray/README.txt

 Xrrays expressions are optimised to work with trivial/base types however the module handles arbitrary base types and can be used as a container for any type.

-All shape checking and bounds checking can be disabled through the "#define XRRAY_CHECK_ON"macro.
+All shape checking and bounds checking can be enabled through the "#define XRRAY_CHECK_ON" macro.

 All debug printing can be enabled through the "#define XRRAY_DEBUG_ON" macro.